 This may not be relevant if you are buying a used car.
 But if you are buying a new car on a tight budget, stay away from those extras that the salesman is all gushy about.
 They will make the final cost of the car look completely different.
 What you want right now is a functional car, not a beast on the road.

 If you are on a tight budget, consider getting financing for a used car (well, even your friends are driving one).
 You may not be the first to call it your own, but that’s neither here nor there.
 The most important thing is to get a car you can afford.

-If you are able to get financing for a new car, by all means go for it.
+If you can get financing for a new car, by all means, go for it.
 The truth is that everybody wants to drive a new car, with a few exceptions.
-For instance, if you can lay your hands on a broken down, dilapidated jalopy that Elvis Presley used to drive, you might just want to ignore that new car.
+For instance, if you can lay your hands on a broken-down, dilapidated jalopy that Elvis Presley used to drive, you might just want to ignore that new car.
 But that is a very unlikely exception.